 More recently, we have formed a new collaboration with the São Paulo Research Foundation (FAPESP) to create a new Centre of Excellence for Sustainable Chemistry in São Paulo, Brazil.
 The Centre of Excellence will focus on sustainable chemistries most relevant to the discovery and development of medicines.

 Once the new centre in São Paulo is established, it will work with The University of Nottingham to facilitate the sharing of knowledge and expertise between Brazilian and UK researchers.

 You may also like

 Complete the cycle – how we’re recycling inhalers

-When we analysed our carbon footprint in 2010, two things became clear: we needed to take action to reduce it.
+When we analysed our carbon footprint, two things became clear: we needed to take action to reduce it.

 'Rightsizing' our tablet packaging to reduce carbon emissions

 How can you fit six tablets into the same space as four – and why would you want to?